oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - The accounts are stored on paper, in two or three separate parts, in secure, fireproof safes that are in disparate locations.
 - Use of these accounts is monitored and only used in genuine emergencies.

-Emergency access account Design Decisions for all agencies and implementation types.
+Emergency access account Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Emergency Access accounts | Configured | Two emergency access accounts will be configured in alignment to Microsoft and security best practice.

-Emergency access account configuration for all agencies and implementation types
+Emergency access account configuration for all organisations and implementation types

 Configuration | Value | Description
 --- | --- | ---